Charles J. Catrillo

 Charles J. Catrillo (August 13, 1945 – February 19, 2004) was an American Republican Party politician who served in the New Jersey General Assembly from the 32nd Legislative District from 1986 to 1988.

-Born in Jersey City, Catrillo graduated from St. Peter's Preparatory School, Seton Hall University and Seton Hall University School of Law.
+Born in Jersey City on August 13th, 1945, Catrillo graduated from St. Peter's Preparatory School, and went on to receive degrees from Seton Hall University and Seton Hall University School of Law.